-"In summary, the first half of the year has demonstrated the success of our disciplined execution of the Group's strategy.
+The first half of the year has demonstrated the success of our disciplined execution of the Group's strategy.
 We are capturing profitably the opportunities available to us in the growing markets of Asia, while in the US and the UK we are continuing to use our established market position, distribution strength and products that are valued by customers to deliver growth in IFRS operating profit and free surplus generation.
-In doing so, we are making progress towards our 2017 objectives.